VIEW ALL BLOG POSTS

 Increase Fiber

 There are two types of fiber to consider – soluble and insoluble.
 Soluble fiber dissolves in water and is digested more slowly, which helps you feel fuller longer.
 Insoluble fiber is considered gut-healthy fiber because they pass relatively intact through your gastrointestinal tract and speed up food waste passage.
 Make sure you’re getting enough of both.
-For a quick probiotic-fiber fix, grab a bottle of our Kefir with Oats — each eight ounce serving contains three grams of fiber — a combination of soluble and insoluble!
+For a quick probiotic-fiber fix, grab a bottle of our kefir and pair it with your favorite overnight oats recipe.
+The fiber from the oats and the probiotics from Lifeway kefir make the perfect pair!

 Drink More Water